NebuxCloud/botbuster/readme.md

 ### Helm

-This project can easily be deployed to Kubernetes with [Nebux' stateless Helm chart](https://github.com/NebuxCloud/helm-charts/tree/main/charts/stateless).
+This project can easily be deployed to Kubernetes with [Nebux' generic Helm chart](https://github.com/NebuxCloud/helm-charts/tree/main/charts/generic).

 See the following example values: